-Dr. David Hirsch has a dual degree (MD, DDS), and is a board certified Oral and Maxillofacial Surgeon.
+Oral Surgeon Dr. David Hirsch has a dual degree (MD, DDS), and is a board-certified Oral and Maxillofacial Surgeon.
 Dr. Hirsch graduated with honors from Cornell University where, in addition to his studies, he won the NCAA Division 1 Championship in Wrestling, was a two-time All-American and a three-time Eastern champion.
 After graduating from Cornell, Dr. Hirsch took one year and worked as a wrestling coach at his alma mater.

 Are you ready to smile with confidence again?

-Request an appointment online or call our New York, NY office today!Book Online Call Today
+Request an appointment online or call our Manhattan office today!Book Online Call Today

 Dr. Hirsch has visited Mexico, India, and The Dominican Republic for both philanthropic and training purposes.
 In these countries Dr. Hirsch performed surgery ranging from congenital deformities to major head and neck reconstruction.